The American Standard 2034.014.222 Champion 4 is a one-piece, elongated, Right Height toilet that is getting a lot of positive reviews.

 The American Standard Champion 4 is a lovely looking toilet that is sleek and modern.

-The seat is not included with this toilet, so will have to be bought separately.
+The toilet seat is not included with this model, so will have to be bought separately.

 - Colors: White, Linen